 Tel.
 (781) 214-0997

 Lakota Kidz is dedicated to making the brutal Pine Ridge winters a little warmer for the Lakota Sioux living in Wanblee, South Dakota, the poorest town in one of the poorest counties in the nation.
-The organization became a 501(c)3 non-profit in 2004.
 We are staffed entirely by volunteers and funded solely by our fundraising initiatives, private donations and grants.